Adventurers can kayak or cruise through glacial waters and see marine life in these protected state waters.

-Enclosed by mountains and glaciers, and protected from the high seas by barrier islands, Prince William Sound and Resurrection Bay represent two of Alaska's premier recreation areas for water-based activities.
-Fjords, bays, coves, lakes, glaciers, mountains and hundreds of islands provide scenic settings for visitors that arrive in kayaks, cruise ships and sailboats.
+Enclosed by mountains and glaciers and protected from the high seas by barrier islands, Prince William Sound and Resurrection Bay in Southcentral Alaska are two of Alaska's premier recreation areas for water-based activities.
+Fjords, bays, coves, lakes, glaciers, mountains, and hundreds of islands provide scenic settings for visitors that arrive on kayaks, small and large cruise ships, and sailboats.

-The waters off the coast of Seward are also flush with life and natural wonders with five state marine parks: Thumb Cove, Sandspit Point, Sunny Cove, Driftwood Bay and Safety Cove.
-Thumb Cove, only nine miles south of Seward on the east side of Resurrection Bay, showcases Porcupine Glacier which towers above the 720-acre park to provide a dramatic backdrop to Seward's most popular marine destination.
+The waters off the coast of Seward in Resurrection Bay are also flush with wildlife and natural wonders in five state marine parks: Thumb Cove, Sandspit Point, Sunny Cove, Driftwood Bay, and Safety Cove.
+Thumb Cove, only nine miles south of Seward on the east side of Resurrection Bay, showcases Porcupine Glacier, which towers above the 720-acre park to provide a dramatic backdrop to Seward's most popular marine destination.

 In 1983, the first marine park opened near Juneau as part of an international system extending from Washington through British Columbia to Alaska.
 This system provides boat owners and water enthusiasts access to coastal environments with protected anchorages.
 The marine park system expanded in 1990 to include seven parks in the Prince William Sound and Resurrection Bay areas.

 Alaska state marine parks range in size from 360-acre Entry Cove near Whittier to the 4,560-acre Shoup Bay near Valdez.
 Most of the parks offer boaters and kayakers protected anchorages and shorelines for safe landing.